What's the Best Bed Sheet Material for Comfortable Sleep?

 2. Cotton Sheets

 Known for their softness, low maintenance, and durability, cotton sheets are the most popular type of bedding.
 Pure cotton sheets are also all-natural and often organic, making them a safe, feel-good product.
+Crisp and breathable, cotton sheets also have cooling properties.

 Cotton sheets come in various weave styles and wide-ranging thread counts, which we discuss further in our bed sheet buying guide.
 You'll also see a few different types of cotton, most commonly the Egyptian, pima, and upland varieties.